ComputationalLaw/MIT-IAP-2017/index.md

 # Computational Law: DataVR Module

-Welcome to the working resouorces site for a special two-day module exploring use of "Virtual Reality and Augmented Reality for Data Analytics" (aka "DataVR" for short).
+Welcome to the information page for a special two-day module exploring use of "Virtual Reality and Augmented Reality for Data Analytics" (aka "DataVR" for short).
 This module is part of the [2017 MIT/IAP Computational Law Course](https://law.mit.edu/Computational-Law-Course).

 ## DataVR Tutorials: